 Cleaning Tips for COVID-19

-With the outbreak of COVID-19, it's important to clean and disinfect frequently touched surfaces and commonly used areas.
+With the outbreak of COVID-19, it is essential to clean and disinfect frequently touched surfaces and commonly used areas.

-Although the risk of exposure is greater via person-to-person rather than touching surfaces, many are staying indoors and having items delivered.
-Even if you leave the house for quick trips to the store or must go to work (with all the preventative precautions), there could be a slight possibility of exposure, so correctly cleaning and disinfecting is critical to stay germ-free.
+Although the risk of exposure is greater through person-to-person contact rather than touching surfaces, many people are staying indoors and having items delivered.
+Even if you leave the house for quick trips to the store or must go to work (with all the necessary precautions), there is a slight possibility of exposure, so correctly cleaning and disinfecting is critical to staying germ-free.

 Cleaning Products to Use